 According to GOV.UK, a baby car seat is mandatory for transporting babies in cars.
 All children under 12-years-old (or who are less than 135cm tall) need a car seat in the UK, so you’ll most likely need to invest in more than one car seat as your child grows up.
 Alternatively, you could look into a complete multi-stage car seat, which will stretch from birth to 12-years-old.
 The laws around the types of child seats that are deemed safe have now been tightened, and in 2017, backless booster seats were deemed unfit for children under 125cm (4.1ft) or weighing less than 22kg (48.5 lbs).

 There are mainly three types of car seat available that will be suitable for your newborn:

-- Group 0+ - This first type is suitable from birth to 13 kg (or 12 to 15 months).
+Group 0+ - This first type is suitable from birth to 13kg (or 12 to 15 months).
 They usually combine with a buggy to form a travel system.
 Besides that, these seats are rear-facing, as it's five times safer for newborns up to 15 months as it offers greater protection to the underdeveloped head, neck, and spine of infants.
 At this age, by law, your baby will be rearward facing.
-Babies have fragile necks, so in the event of a collision, your baby could be at risk of spinal cord damage if he is facing forward (the way you are driving).
+Babies have fragile necks, so in the event of a collision, your baby could be at risk of spinal cord damage if they are facing forward (the way you are driving).